JiaenSuen/TinyAI/SimpleNLP/MachineTranslation@Seq2Seq/README.md

 ## Machine Translation
-Machine translation (MT) has come a long way, but the real revolution in neural approaches kicked off around 2014 with the rise of Seq2Seq models.

 The shift to neural machine translation (NMT) began with Seq2Seq architectures in 2014–2015.
 Pioneered by papers like Sutskever et al. (2014) and Cho et al. (2014), these used an RNN/LSTM encoder to compress the source sentence into a fixed-length vector, then a decoder to generate the target sentence step-by-step.

 Vanilla Seq2Seq worked okay for short sentences but struggled with long ones due to the bottleneck of squeezing everything into one vector.